Euro production figures

 Birmingham Mint, Birmingham, England.

-The following coins, in terms of number and value, were circulating on 30 April 2007
+The following coins, in titles of number and value, were circulating on 30 April 2007

 What happened to the replaced coins in the Eurozone?
 Although a pocketful of centimes or